RichiH/vcsh/README.md

 There are three different ways to interact with `vcsh` repositories; this section will only show the simplest and easiest way.
 Certain more advanced use cases require the other two ways, but don't worry about this for now.
-If you never ewen bother playing with the other two modes you will still be fine.
+If you never even bother playing with the other two modes you will still be fine.
 `vcsh enter` and `vcsh run`  will be covered in later sections.